robmoffat/k9/docs/sprints/sprint_014.md

 refactoring.

 ## `Dart` / `DartFace`

+The big change that I wanted to effect was that `Orthogonalization` was the process of creating `Dart`s.  *No Darts should get created in other steps*.
+`Compaction` therefore is the setting of lengths.

 We have fairly immutable structures for `Dart` and `DartFace`, which can only be manipulated through the `Orthogonalization`.
 These don't have anything to do with the elements constructed during `Planarization`.